 How to Build It

-Top with pie crust, seal edges, cut vents.
+Top with the pie crust, seal the edges, and cut a few vents.
 Bake at 400°F for 30-35 minutes.

 For more meatless skillet ideas, this shrimp and dumpling stir-fry works as a pescatarian alternative.